arthurkrupa/ac-ir-mqtt-zhjt03/README.md

 # AC Infrared to MQTT adapter ZH/JT-03

-An Arduino/ESP8266 infrared sender and receiver compatible with AC units controlled by ZH/JT-03 remotes.
+Arduino/ESP8266 infrared to MQTT adapter for air conditioners using the ZH/JT-03 remote.

 ## Supported AC units